pbkhrv/py-guise/README.md

 The "shape definition" `[(Number, Number)]` quite literally reads "a list of two-tuples that contain numbers".

-Notice how that shape is the very first argument?
-That was done on purpose, so that fans of `functools` could easily use it with `partial`:
+Notice how the shape definition is the very first argument?
+It goes great with `partial`:
 ```python
 from functools import partial